 With the rise of online shopping, an e-commerce store is a necessity for every business.
 But with all the possible choices out there, picking one platform for your store can be overwhelming.
 We are here to help!
 In today’s article, we’ll look at two big competitors: Magento and Shopware.
 Both are open-source platforms that have an established reputation on the market, offering reliable and flexible solutions for any type of business.

 Having first-hand experience with both, we’ll talk about the main differences between the platforms and what they may mean to an end-user like you.

 Let’s get started!

 If you work in e-commerce, we probably don’t need to tell you what Magento is.
 After being founded in 2008, Magento has been one of the main players in the e-commerce field for years, and it is not likely to change any time soon.
 Renowned for its scalability and flexibility, it’s so popular due to its ability to handle big amounts of data and traffic.

 According to BuiltWith, it has 12% of the global eCommerce market share and powers over 160,000 online stores.

-A lot of worldwide popular businesses use Magento, including Ford, Land Rover, Christian Louboutin, and ASUS.
+A lot of world’s leading businesses use Magento, including Ford, Land Rover, Christian Louboutin, and ASUS.

 Shopware is technically an older platform, founded in 2000.
 But only in recent years has it started getting more prominent as an alternative to the more complex Magento.

 Shopware is currently one of the leading platforms in German-speaking markets: more than 40,000 websites are running on it, with almost 35,000 of them located in Germany.
 The platform also has a growing European user base.
 More and more customers switch to Shopware because of how intuitive it is.